aurelio-labs/aiversity/README.md

-# AIversity and ARCANE: Advanced Adaptive Learning Ecosystem
+# AIversity: An Adaptive Learning Ecosystem with Multi-Agent AI Tutoring

 ## Project Overview
-This project encompasses two major components:

-1. **ARCANE (Advanced Reasoning Cognitive Architecture for Networked Entities)**: A sophisticated cognitive architecture framework designed to support advanced AI systems.

-2. **AIversity**: An innovative multi-agent AI tutoring system built on the ARCANE framework.
+AIversity is an innovative adaptive learning system that leverages a multi-agent AI architecture to provide personalized educational experiences.
+Built upon the ARCANE (Advanced Reasoning Cognitive Architecture for Networked Entities) framework, AIversity aims to revolutionize personalized education through cutting-edge AI techniques.

-Both ARCANE and AIversity are being developed as part of an MSc program, with the goal of revolutionizing personalized education through cutting-edge AI techniques.
+This project is being developed as part of an MSc program, showcasing the integration of advanced AI concepts into a practical, educational application.

 ## ARCANE Framework

-ARCANE is a comprehensive cognitive architecture that provides a robust foundation for creating intelligent, networked entities.
+ARCANE serves as the foundational architecture for AIversity, providing a robust platform for creating intelligent, networked entities.
 Key features of ARCANE include:

 - Multi-agent system support
 - Advanced reasoning capabilities
 - Flexible communication protocols
-- Integration of large language models
+- Integration of large language models (LLMs)
-- HERNS (Hierarchical Episodic Retrieval and Narrative Storage) memory system

 ARCANE is designed to be a versatile framework that can be applied to various AI applications beyond educational systems.

 ## AIversity: Adaptive Learning Ecosystem

-Built on the ARCANE framework, AIversity aims to create a dynamic and interactive learning environment that evolves with each student's journey.
+Built on the ARCANE framework, AIversity creates a dynamic and interactive learning environment that evolves with each student's journey.

 ### Key Features

 - Personalized assessment and adaptive content delivery
-- Dynamic syllabus and curriculum generation
+- Dynamic task decomposition and planning
 - Multi-modal learning experiences
 - Collaborative multi-agent architecture for diverse expertise
-- Advanced memory management through HERNS
 - Continuous refinement of teaching methods

 ## Architecture Components
-Both ARCANE and AIversity share key architectural components:

-### Triage Agent
+AIversity's architecture includes several key components:

+### Iris (Intelligent Routing and Information System)

-Serves as the main interface, handling requests and coordinating activities.
+Serves as the main interface, handling user interactions, triaging requests, and coordinating activities.

-### Planning Agent
+### Stratos (Strategic Task and Resource Allocation Orchestration System)

-Oversees task planning and agent collaboration.
+Oversees task planning, resource allocation, and agent collaboration.

-### Vision Agent
-Processes and analyzes visual content.

-### Specialized Agents
+### Dynamic Task Agents
-Dynamically spawned agents with specific roles (e.g., Subject Matter Experts, Content Creators).

-### HERNS (Hierarchical Episodic Retrieval and Narrative Storage)
-Advanced memory system enabling efficient storage, retrieval, and narrative construction.
+Specialized agents dynamically created for specific learning tasks.

+### DHATN (Dynamic Hierarchical Adaptive Task Network)

+A novel approach to task planning and execution, allowing for flexible and adaptive learning pathways.

 ## Inter-Agent Communication and Collaboration

 The system employs sophisticated techniques for agent interaction, including:

-- Asynchronous messaging
+- Asynchronous messaging using NIACL (Natural Interpreted Agent Communication Language)
 - Shared and dynamic workspaces
-- State-of-Mind context adaptation
-- Collision resolution for busy agents
-- Progress monitoring
-- HERNS-powered memory management
+- Adaptive reasoning and decision-making
+- LLM-powered cognitive processing

 ## Project Status

-Both ARCANE and AIversity are currently under active development as part of an MSc program.
-This is an individual project, showcasing the integration of advanced AI concepts into a practical, educational application.
+AIversity is currently under active development as part of an MSc program.
+This is an individual project, demonstrating the application of advanced AI concepts in educational technology.

 ## Contributing

 As this is an individual academic project, external contributions are not being accepted at this time.
 However, feedback and discussions are welcome.

 ## License

 This project is released under the MIT License.

 ## Contact Information

-For inquiries or further information about ARCANE and AIversity, please contact:
+For inquiries or further information about AIversity, please contact:

 - Name: Robert Maye
 - Email: robert@aurelio.ai
 - GitHub: https://github.com/RobMaye